bloopsoup/DANGERdice/README.md

 Basic **n**X | Builds up damage (DMG) by the value you roll times **n**. | no Poison **n**X | Builds up poison damage (PSN) by the value you roll times **n**. | no Heal **n**X | Builds up healing (HEAL) for yourself by the value you roll times **n**.
 Healing restores your health and reduces your poison counter. | yes
 Divider | Makes your attack a weakening attack.
 The value you roll determines the factor of weakening.
-Rolling a divider die multiple times will overwrite this factor, so these should be rolled once. | no
+Rolling a divider die multiple times will increase the factor. | yes
-Multiplier | Multiplies your current damage (DMG) by the value you roll. | no
+Multiplier | Multiplies your current damage (DMG) by the value you roll. | yes

 A **safe** die will never forfeit your turn, no matter what value you roll.